rvallely/nc-news/README.md

 I learned that there is a basic visual language of user interfaces online.
 Looking at large news organisations and social media platforms there are similar visual rules with the location and appearance of a site or an application including layout, features, buttons and how it is indicated to a user that a feature is interactive or not.

-There's a sense when on most sites, that you know where to go and what certain symbols mean.
+There's a sense, when on most sites, that you know where to go and what certain symbols mean.
 I tried to follow these rules to make NC News as easy and inviting to interact with for a user, by keeping it in a format they were used to.

 There seems to be a move to simplicity, maybe because people spend such a lot of time on smaller smart phone screens now.
 Login forms have placeholders rather than labels and are less crowded.
 I noticed buttons on YouTube and Facebook fill in when pressed.

 My wireframe was really useful, as were the user stories, as they structured tasks in a way that wasn't overwhelming.
 Having a general idea of how the app was going to look allowed me to work to that plan and not have to design at the same time as making requests to my server and building components.
 I found it easier to do one type of job at a time.

-When I did go back into the backend of my project to add a couple more endpoints for extra features on the app, I found it harder to quickly switch between backend, frontend, and design, and more prone to errors.
+When I did go back into the backend of my project to add a couple more endpoints for extra features on the app, I found it harder to quickly switch between backend, frontend and design and more prone to errors.
 In the future I will try to work through tasks in order of type so I can be more deeply connected to what I'm working on.

 ## Challenges